Investigator Spotlight: Getting to Know Tom Chen

-I received my BS in Economics and Biostatistics from Cornell University (formally, the degrees were in Applied Economics & Management and Biometry & Statistics, and I often joke that I quadruple majored).
+A: I received my BS in Economics and Biostatistics from Cornell University (formally, the degrees were in Applied Economics & Management and Biometry & Statistics, and I often joke that I quadruple majored).
 I later received my PhD in Biostatistics at Harvard University.

 Q: What sort of work did you do before coming to HPHCI?

 A: After receiving my BS but before pursuing my PhD, I worked a year at Aon Hewitt as an analyst.
 After receiving my PhD, I worked as a post-doc at the Institute before becoming an instructor here.

 Q: Explain what you do.

 A: I'm a biostatistician focused on discovering methods to analyze data mired with complex correlations, missing data, or numerical fitting issues.
 Most of my days involve a lot of scratch paper and writing code in R. I also love to form collaborations with other researchers at the Institute on their projects, for which I offer statistical support.

 Q: Interesting work!
 Tell us about one of your current projects.